 Think clearly and rationally.
 Bring a parent or experienced buyer along.
 You may find a perfectly charming home, but if it’s located in a high-traffic area, or 45 minutes from schools, shopping or other daily amenities, you may struggle to resell that home in the future and lose money.

 Research before you buy

-Research the crime activity in the neighborhood you’re considering: There are law enforcement websites that list information on crime rates, or even sexual predators that could be your next neighbor!
+Research school ratings, real estate tax rates, home owner association or local government issues and investigate crime activity in the neighborhood you’re considering.
+Also view law enforcement websites that may list information on crime rates, or list sexual predators in the area.

 Consider the costs